History of Pomerania (1933–1945)

 History of Pomerania between 1933 and 1945 covers the period of one decade of the long history of Pomerania, lasting from the Adolf Hitler's rise to power until the end of World War II in Europe.
 In 1933, the German Province of Pomerania like all of Germany came under control of the Nazi regime.
-During the following years, the Nazis led by Gauleiter Franz Schwede-Coburg manifested their power through the process known as Gleichschaltung and repressed their opponents.
+During the following years, the Nazis led by Gauleiter Franz Schwede-Coburg consolidated their power through the process known as Gleichschaltung and repressed their opponents.
 Meanwhile, the Pomeranian Voivodeship was part of the Second Polish Republic, led by Józef Piłsudski.
 With respect to Polish Pomerania, Nazi diplomacy – as part of their initial attempts to subordinate Poland into Anti-Comintern Pact – aimed at incorporation of the Free City of Danzig into the Third Reich and an extra-territorial transit route through Polish territory, which was rejected by the Polish government, that feared economic blackmail by Nazi Germany, and reduction to puppet status.

 Background

 The name Pomerania comes from Slavic po more, which means Land at the Sea.

 In 1939, the German Wehrmacht invaded Poland, engaging in a series of massacres against the civilian population, the most notable being the mass murders in Piaśnica.
-Polish Pomerania with a part of Kashubia was incorporated into Reichsgau Danzig-West Prussia.

-The German state set up concentration camps, expelled Poles and Jews, and systematically engaged in genocide of people they regarded as Untermensch (primarily Jews, Poles and Roma).
+Polish Pomerania with a part of Kashubia was incorporated into Reichsgau Danzig-West Prussia.The German state set up concentration camps, expelled Poles and Jews, and systematically engaged in genocide of people they regar ded as Untermensch (primarily Jews, Poles and Roma).

 Albert Forster, Gauleiter and Reichsstatthalter of Danzig-West Prussia, was directly responsible for the extermination of non-Germans in the region.
 He personally believed in the need to engage in genocide of Poles and stated that "We have to exterminate this nation, starting from the cradle" and declared that Poles and Jews were not human.

 In 1945, Pomerania was taken by the Red Army during the East Pomeranian Offensive and the Battle of Berlin.
 Along with the Soviet offensive, atrocities against the German civilian population occurred on a large scale.